Jerry Stiller: Personal life

 Stiller was married to Anne Meara for over 60 years, from 1954 until her death on May 23, 2015.
 The two met in an agent's office.
 Meara was upset about an interaction with the casting agent, so Stiller took her out for coffee — all he could afford — and they remained together thereafter.
 Meara was Irish Catholic and converted to Judaism before the couple's children were born.
 They had two children: actress Amy Stiller (born 1961) and actor-comedian Ben Stiller (born 1965).
 He had two grandchildren through Ben.

 Death

 On May 11, 2020, Stiller died from natural causes at his home on the Upper West Side of Manhattan at the age of 92.
 Many actors Stiller worked with paid tributes to him, including Seinfeld castmates Jerry Seinfeld, Julia Louis-Dreyfus, Jason Alexander, and Michael Richards and King of Queens castmates Kevin James and Leah Remini.
-He is buried in Nantucket, Massachusetts.
+He is buried in Nantucket, Massachusetts at the Nantucket Jewish Cemetery.